Skip to content

 Adult dose

-Route: IV infusion (over 1 hour)
+Route: Intravenous infusion (over approximately 1 hour)

 Frequency: Once daily